2023 Travis County DWI Guide Part 1 - Charge and Arrest

 This stage of the investigation occurs when the officer approaches the vehicle and speaks to the driver.
 The officer will observe the behavior of the driver and inspect whatever is in plain sight in the vehicle.
 They will ask the driver if he/she has been drinking, where they are coming from/going, etc. They will often ask – “Without looking at a clock, what time is it?”
 The reason for these questions is to look for evidence of intoxication.

 If you’ve had any alcohol, it’s usually best to politely decline to answer.
 The officer will often frame the question as one you must answer, but this is not true.
 You have the right to not speak to police.
 If you have not had ANY alcohol, it can be ok to answer DWI-related questions, but tread carefully here.
-Even without alcohol, police can charge you with DWI if they suspect that you have ingested drugs, including prescription drugs.
-More on that in the section on drug DWIs.
+Even without alcohol, police can charge you with DWI if they suspect that you have ingested drugs,

 The SFSTs include a gaze nystagmus test, the walk-and-turn, and the one-leg-stand, the Romberg Balance test.
 They can be thought of as “DWI theater”.
 They are not pass/fail so much as an attempt by the officer to gather as much evidence as possible that a person is intoxicated.
 With each test, the officer is looking for “clues” of intoxication.
 For most of the tests, a sober person would often demonstrate enough clues to justify a DWI arrest.